carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-branch-clone.rst

-Here the check reports that the ``'a'`` and ``'A'`` branches are identical (and that the ``'b'`` and ``'B'`` branches are also identical), but does not report that the ``default:`` branch is also idenical to the first two branches.
+Here the check reports that the ``'a'`` and ``'A'`` branches are identical (and that the ``'b'`` and ``'B'`` branches are also identical), but does not report that the ``default:`` branch is also identical to the first two branches.
 If this is indeed the correct behavior, then it could be implemented as:

 .. code-block:: c++